MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-with-other-mdm.md

 ### License settings

 Set up [a system configuration profile](mac-install-with-jamf.md).
-Your MDM solution may call it something like "Custom Settings Profile", as Microsoft Defender for Endpoint for Mac is not part of macOS.
+Your MDM solution may call it something like "Custom Settings Profile", as Microsoft Defender for Endpoint on Mac is not part of macOS.

 Use the property list, jamf/WindowsDefenderATPOnboarding.plist, which can be extracted from an onboarding package downloaded from [Microsoft Defender Security Center](mac-install-with-jamf.md).
 Your system may support an arbitrary property list in XML format.
 You can upload the jamf/WindowsDefenderATPOnboarding.plist file as-is in that case.